-AG $\P$ 7 indicates three conditions that could raise a security concern and may be disqualifying in this case:
+- AG \P 7 indicates three conditions that could raise a security concern and may be disqualifying in this case: - (a) contact, regardless of method, with a foreign family member, business or professional associate, friend, or other person who is a citizen of or resident in a foreign country if that contact creates a heightened risk of foreign exploitation, inducement, manipulation, pressure, or coercion;

-- (a) contact, regardless of method, with a foreign family member, business or professional associate, friend, or other person who is a citizen of or resident in a foreign country if that contact creates a heightened risk of foreign exploitation, inducement, manipulation, pressure, or coercion; - (b) connections to a foreign person, group, government, or country that create a potential conflict of interest between the individual's obligation to protect classified or sensitive information or technology and the individual's desire to help a foreign person, group, or country by providing that information or technology; and - (e) shared living quarters with a person or persons, regardless of citizenship status, if that relationship creates a heightened risk of foreign inducement, manipulation, pressure, or coercion.
+- (b) connections to a foreign person, group, government, or country that create a potential conflict of interest between the individual's obligation to protect classified or sensitive information or technology and the individual's desire to help a foreign person, group, or country by providing that information or technology; and - (e) shared living quarters with a person or persons, regardless of citizenship status, if that relationship creates a heightened risk of foreign inducement, manipulation, pressure, or coercion.

-Foreign influence security concerns arise because of Applicant and his spouse's relationships with her family members, who are citizens and residents of South Korea.
+Foreign influence security concerns arise because of Applicant's spouse's contacts with employees at the South Korean Consulate.
 There is a rebuttable presumption that a person has ties of affection for, or obligation to, their immediate family members.
-See generally ISCR Case No. 01-03120, 2002 DOHA LEXIS 94 at \8 (App.
+See generally ISCR Case No. 01-03120, 2002 DOHA LEXIS 94 at 8 (App.
 Bd.
 Feb.
 20, 2002).
 Applicant has ties of affection and obligation to his spouse. "[A]s a matter of common sense and human experience, there is a rebuttable presumption that a person has ties of affection for, or obligation to, the immediate family members of the person's spouse."
 ISCR Case No. 07-17673 at 3 (App.
 Bd.
 Apr.
 2, 2009) (citing ISCR Case No. 01-03120 at 4 (App.
 Bd.
 Feb.
 20, 2002)).
 This concept is the basis of AG ¶ 7(e).

-Indirect influence from Applicant's in-laws living in South Korea could result in a security concern.
-Relationships with her family living in South Korea are sufficient to create "a heightened risk of foreign exploitation, inducement, manipulation, pressure, or coercion."
-These relationships create a concern about Applicant's "obligation to protect sensitive information or technology" and his desire to help her relatives who are in South Korea.
-For example, if entities in South Korea wanted to expose Applicant to coercion, they could exert pressure on her relatives in South Korea.
-Applicant would then be subject to indirect coercion and classified information could potentially be compromised.
+Applicant's spouse's relationships with employees at the South Korean Consulate are sufficient to create "a heightened risk of foreign exploitation, inducement, manipulation, pressure, or coercion."
+These relationships create a concern about Applicant's "obligation to protect sensitive information or technology."
+For example, if entities in South Korea wanted to expose Applicant to coercion, they could use employees at the South Korean Consulate to approach Applicant's spouse.
+In turn, she could ask Applicant to compromise national security.

-The mere possession of close family ties with relatives or in-laws living in South Korea is not, as a matter of law, disqualifying under Guideline B. However, if an applicant or his spouse has such a relationship with even one person living in a foreign country, this factor alone is sufficient to create the potential for foreign influence and could potentially result in the compromise of classified information.
+The mere possession of ties with employees at the South Korean Consulate is not, as a matter of law, disqualifying under Guideline B. However, if an applicant or his spouse has such a relationship, this factor alone is sufficient to create the potential for foreign influence and could potentially result in the compromise of classified information.
 See Generally ISCR Case No. 03-02382 at 5 (App.
 Bd.
 Feb.
 15, 2006); ISCR Case No. 99-0424 (App.
 Bd.
 Feb.
 8, 2001).

 Guideline B is not limited to countries hostile to the United States.
 "The United States has a compelling interest in protecting and safeguarding classified information from any person, organization, or country that is not authorized to have access to it, regardless of whether that person, organization, or country has interests inimical to those of the United States."
 ISCR Case No. 02-11570 at 5 (App.
 Bd.
 May 19, 2004).
 Furthermore, friendly nations can have profound disagreements with the United States over matters they view as important to their vital interests or national security.
 Finally, we know friendly nations have engaged in espionage against the United States, especially in the economic, scientific, and technical fields.
-See ISCR Case No. 00-0317, 2002 DOHA LEXIS 83 at \\15-16 (App.
+See ISCR Case No. 00-0317, 2002 DOHA LEXIS 83 at 15-16 (App.
 Bd.
 Mar.
 29, 2002).